CRYPTO BLOCKCHAIN INDUSTRIES

 Disclaimer

-The realization of the projects, as well as their operating budget and financing plan, remain fundamentally subject to uncertainties, and the non-realization of the underlying assumptions may have a significant impact on the value of assets and liabilities.
+The realization of projects, as well as their operational budget and financing plan, remain fundamentally subject to uncertainties, and the non-fulfillment of underlying assumptions can have a significant impact on the value of assets and liabilities.

-This announcement does not constitute an offer to sell or the solicitation of an offer to buy $CRYS tokens, nor shall there be any offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.

-The listing of the token, currently under legal and technical review, remains subject to confirmation.
-Listing details may change as the parties continue negotiations.

-CRYPTO BLOCKCHAIN INDUSTRIES ("CBI") is a French company that develops, operates, and invests in video games, professional applications, and selective projects related to blockchain, Non-Fungible Tokens ("NFTs"), and cryptocurrencies.
-Founded by Frédéric Chesnais, a recognized entrepreneur in the video game industry and blockchain pioneer, CBI aims to develop and valorize a portfolio of blockchain activities covering various sectors (video games, finance, logistics, etc.) to leverage this technology, either through direct exploitation or partnership.
-CBI has already made several investments and is currently developing a virtual world (metaverse) called AlphaVerse, based on blockchain technology.
-CBI's shares are listed on the E2 quotation group (public offer) on the Euronext Growth market.
-More information can be found at www.cbicorp.io.
+CRYPTO BLOCKCHAIN INDUSTRIES ("CBI") is a French company that develops, operates, and invests in video games, commercial applications, and selected projects related to blockchain, non-fungible tokens ("NFTs"), and cryptocurrencies.
+Founded by Frédéric Chesnais, a renowned entrepreneur in the gaming industry and a pioneer in blockchain, CBI aims to develop and unlock the value of a portfolio of blockchain activities across multiple industries (video games, finance, logistics, etc.) to capitalize on this technology, either directly or through partnerships.
+CBI has already made several investments and is currently launching AlphaVerse, a virtual world based on blockchain technology or a metaverse.
+CBI's shares are listed on the E2 segment (Public Offer) of the Paris Euronext Growth Stock Exchange.
+To learn more, visit www.cbicorp.io and www.alphaverse.com.

 Contact